-The Liberal Manchester Guardian (July 27th) declared that "Banking opinion expects the Bank of England to be 'nationalised' but does not turn a hair at the thought".
-Mr Herbert Morrison recalled during the Election campaign (Daily Express, June 18th), that in 1932 the Tory Lord Beaverbrook was advocating nationalisation of the Bank of England in his Daily Express, and likewise it was Mr Morrison who stated in a speech on February 11th, 1944 "that more Socialism" (meaning State Capitalism) "was done by the Conservative Party, which opposed it, than by the Labour Party which was in favour of it".
-(Times, February 12th, 1944).
-Mr Morrison had in mind, of course, the nationalisation of Telegraph and Telephones and setting up of Public Utility Boards (which are the model the Labour Party will follow in its nationalisation schemes) such as the Metropolitan Water Board, the British Broadcasting Corporation and the London Passenger Transport Board.
-The last named was initiated by Mr Morrison and completed by the succeeding Tory Government.
+The Liberal Manchester Guardian (July 27th), declared that “Banking opinion expects the Bank of England to be ‘nationalised’ but does not turn a hair at the thought.”
+Mr. Herbert Morrison recalled during the Election campaign (Daily Express, June 18th), that in 1932 the Tory Lord Beaverbrook was advocating nationalisation of the Bank of England in his Daily Express, and likewise it was Mr. Morrison who stated in a speech on February 11th, 1944 ” that more Socialism ” (meaning State Capitalism) “was done by the Conservative Party, which opposed it, than by the Labour Party which was in favour of it.”
+Times, February 12th, 1944).
+Mr. Morrison had in mind, of course, the nationalisation of Telegraphs and Telephones and setting up of Public Utility Boards (which are the model the Labour Party will follow in its nationalisation schemes) such as the Metropolitan Water Board, the British Broadcasting Corporation and the London Passenger Transport Board.
+The last named was initiated by Mr. Morrison and completed by the succeeding Tory Government.

-On Foreign Affairs Mr Bevin hastened to declare "British foreign policy will not be altered in any way under the Labour Government".
+On Foreign Affairs Mr. Bevin hastened to declare “British foreign policy will rot be altered in any way under the Labour Government.”
 (Evening News, July 26th).
 In this sphere and in handling India, Egypt, Palestine, etc., the Labour Government will be faced with many knotty problems, not of their own making or to any extent under their control, but arising inevitably out of the normal trade rivalry between the Powers.
-Here in a most glaring form is demonstrated the childishness of the Labour Party's belief that Labour Governments, by exercising goodwill, can keep capitalism and yet suppress its tigerish propensities.
+Here in a most glaring form is demonstrated the childishness of the Labour Party’s belief that Labour Governments, by exercising goodwill, can keep capitalism and yet suppress its tigerish propensities.

 There is no need to add anything to that.
 It still stands, as those who have voted Labour will discover.